t-murch/paws-harbor/README.md

     All prior development was not done in a containerized environment.
   - Current work: Containerize application
     - [x] Containerize server
-    - [ ] Containerize client
+    - [x] Containerize client
-      - Active issue is access to environment variables in container for Supabase Auth.
 - [ ] Booking Services implementation
+- [ ] Use SST for infrastructure management and deployment.
 - [ ] Service Notifications implementation
 - [ ] Client Management implementation
 - [ ] Realtime mapping of walking services.